 Anything that increases or decreases a person's absolute risk of getting a disease is called a risk factor.

 A risk factor can be related to:

-A relative risk shows how much higher, how much lower or whether there is no difference in risk in people with a certain risk factor compared to the risk in people without the factor.
+A relative risk shows how much higher, how much lower or whether there's no difference in risk for people with a certain risk factor compared to the risk in people without the factor.